-At each year-end it will be the Directors of Strategic Business Units' responsibility to supply the Director of Finance with a certificate for each store that details the value of stock held.
+At each year-end it will be the Directors responsibility to supply the Director of Finance with a certificate for each store that details the value of stock held.
 The Director of Finance will agree the precise format of this certificate.